You are:

 The aim is to classify and highlight actions that are efficient and easy to implement for other universities.

-By supporting athletes in their studies abroad, SAMEurope believes that universities will strengthen their existing collaborations with academic, sport and governmental bodies.
+By supporting athletes in their studies abroad, SAMEurope believes that universities will strengthen their existing collaborations with academic, sport and governmental bodies and will present DC students with an opportunity to make the most out of their international mobility thanks to a structured network.

 Student Athletes Erasmus+ Mobility in Europe is the first project supporting dual career students in their Erasmus+ mobility experience, co-financed by the European Commission.